pdp10/AstroJournal/README.md

 - Java 1.6+
 - TeX Live (pdflatex or texi2tex must be installed)

-Then, you can run AstroJournal on GNU/Linux typing:
+Then, if you are using GNU/Linux or MAC OS X, you can run AstroJournal on GNU/Linux typing:
 ./create_journal.sh

+or if you are using Windows, click on (this will start a very basic window with 1 button): create_journal.bat

 ## How to create an observation record: